Sophie Kanza: Early life and education

 Sophie Kanza was born on 8 February 1940 in Léopoldville, Belgian Congo, the sixth of seven children to Élisabeth Mansangaza and Daniel Kanza.
 She received much of her primary and secondary education in Brazzaville, French Congo.
 At the time of the Belgian Congo's independence in 1960, Kanza was the only woman in the country who had been enrolled in secondary education.
 She eventually graduated from Lycée du Sacré Cœur (Sacred Heart High School) in June 1961.
-In 1964, she became the first Congolese woman to graduate from a university when she received her diploma from the University of Geneva with a degree in sociology, working in the same department for the university as an assistant lecturer until 1966.
+In 1964, she became the first Congolese woman to graduate from a university when she received her diploma from the University of Geneva with a degree in sociology; she worked in the same department for the university as an assistant lecturer until 1966.
 Kanza studied at Harvard University from 1973 to 1976, earning a master's degree and a PhD in sociology.

 Political career

 On 31 October 1966, Kanza was appointed Minister of Social Affairs, becoming the first woman in the country to hold government office.
 Her appointment came while she was pursuing a PhD at the University of Geneva, but she ended her studies to assume office.
 She spent most of her initial time in office examining the ministry's struggles to meet the needs of the population.
 She also advocated for equal education opportunities for both boys and girls, and served as a delegate to the Organisation of African Unity summit in Kinshasa (formerly Léopoldville) in 1967.
 She was made a member of the political bureau of the Mouvement Populaire de la Révolution on 13 October 1967.
 She was dismissed as Minister of Social Affairs in a cabinet reshuffle on 6 December 1970.
 From 1973 until 1977, Kanza was a member of the Board of Trustees of the United Nations Institute for Training and Research (UNITAR).
 She was Deputy Assistant Director-General of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) from 1981 to 1985, and Head of Mission to the Director-General of UNESCO from 1985 to 1988.